 With the deployment of Covid-19 vaccinations, our community is better protected against serious illness caused by Covid-19.
 However, the University is committed to tracking positive cases amongst our staff and student community through our Notify system.
 The distribution of home test kits from University locations is supporting twice weekly testing for all those coming onto campus regularly.

-The numbers below indicate the new daily Covid-19 cases which have been reported to Birmingham City University by members of staff and students.
-The numbers reflect the day the case was reported to us and not necessarily the day the positive test was recorded, or the point at which symptoms first began.
+The numbers below indicate the new weekly Covid-19 cases which have been reported to Birmingham City University by members of staff and students.
+The numbers reflect the week the case was reported to us and not necessarily the week the positive test was recorded, or the point at which symptoms first began.

 This data is for:

 - Birmingham City University students (approx. 28,000)

 From Monday 15 November to Sunday 21 November 2021, we recorded 34 positive cases, 20 of which have been on campus.

 * Mass testing operating on campus

 Please note: we may adjust previously released weekly figures as further information emerges on each reported case.
 This could happen, for example, to allow us to correct double counting of a single case which has been reported to us multiple times.